gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 == Methodology and Generative AI Usage

-This assessment is prepared with the use of the generative AI model of _Claude.ai_, provided by Anthropic, in its free model _Sonnet_ and its paid model _Opus_ @claude.
+This assessment is prepared with the use of the generative AI model of _Claude.ai_, provided by Anthropic, in its free model _Sonnet_ and its paid model _Opus_.
 This particular model was chosen out of the others for its precision in its answers and the possibility to attach up to 5 files/images for answers retaining refined results.
 This allows for more fine-grained analysis over the controls applicable to the analyzed organization, complying with the use of NIST CSF 2.0 Framework. @nistcsf

 The NIST Cybersecurity Framework (CSF) 2.0 is a risk-based framework designed to help organizations improve their cybersecurity posture and manage cybersecurity risks and it provides a comprehensive view for mitigating risks, providing an ideal foundation for Acme's operations.